MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 NDIS 6.80 is a minor version update to NDIS 6.70 for miniport, protocol, filter, and intermediate drivers.
 For more information about porting NDIS 6.x drivers to NDIS 6.80, see [Porting NDIS 6.x drivers to NDIS 6.80](porting-ndis-6-x-drivers-to-ndis-6-70.md).

-For NIC drivers, the NetAdapter class extension (NetAdapterCx) has been updated from version 1.0 in NDIS 6.70 to version 1.1 in NDIS 6.80.
+For NIC drivers, the NetAdapter class extension (NetAdapterCx) has been updated TBD TBD TBD in NDIS 6.80.
 For more information about the NetAdapterCx, see [NetAdapterCx](../netcx/index.md).

 ## Feature updates